Tax Support Services

 Transfers due to donation, parental benefit, or inheritance succession

-Regarding transfers relating to Donation, Parental Benefit or Inheritance Succession, a declaration of the liable party is required to be submitted to the relevant Tax Office along with the receipt of said certificate referred to in Article 105, for the fulfillment of the respective tax obligation.
+Regarding transfers of listed and non-listed securities relating to Donation, Parental Benefit or Inheritance Succession, a declaration of the liable party is required to be submitted to the relevant Tax Office along with the receipt of said certificate referred to in Article 105, for the fulfillment of the respective tax obligation.
 The tax may also be paid to the Tax Office through withholding from the bank, securities company or the persons or entities that keep the assets.

 Income in the form of stock options, as well as in the form of shares granted to them under free share programs